VGP/vgp-assembly/tutorials/DNAnexus_workflow_1.6_tutorial.md

 <br/>

 In addition to selecting parameters, you should specify an output folder for the workflow.
 Under `Workflow Actions`, select `Set Output Folder`.
-Navigate to the folder `assembly_vgp_standard_1.6` and create a new folder named `intermediates`.
+Create a new folder named `assembly_vgp_standard_1.6` and inside that folder, create another named `intermediates`.
 Inside that new folder, create a folder named `falcon_unzip`.
 Select `falcon_unzip` as the output folder for the **vgp_falcon_and_unzip_assembly_workflow**.
 All of the output folders for the individual stages should already be configured.
 When the analysis is complete, there will be a total of 10 subfolders in your specified output folder, one for each stage of the workflow:

 1. BAM to FASTA (bam_to_fasta)
 2. FALCON stage 0 (stage_0)